Poonam-2704/MealMatrix-Food-App/README.md

-# 🍽️ MealMatrix – Full-Stack Food Ordering & Vendor Management
+# 🍽️ Meal Matrix – Full-Stack Food Ordering & Vendor Management

 MealMatrix is a **MERN stack** web application that allows users to explore restaurant menus and vendors to manage their businesses seamlessly.